theterra/theterra/README.md

 - 👯 I’m looking to collaborate on webgl/HTML video players
 - 💬 Ask me about REACT
 - 📫 How to reach me: https://www.linkedin.com/in/prudhvid/
-- ⚡ Fun fact: We are the middle childre of history
+- ⚡ Fun fact: We are the middle children of history -->
--->